GCov/Covernton_et_al_2021_MPs_and_food_webs/readme.txt

 *note: requires external download of JAGS software to run

 There are six scripts.
-Each script starts by loading all necessary packages. for that script:
+Each script starts by loading all necessary packages.

+Script descriptions:

 Field and Lab Data
 Compiles sample data to be added to particle data later.